structix-cli/structix/docs/docs/cli-commands/ops/remove/cluster.md

 structix ops remove cluster
 ```

+## Arguments

+-   This command does not take any arguments.

 ## Options

-This command currently has no options.
+-   This command currently has no options.

 ## Examples

-To remove the cluster configuration for the currently configured provider, run the following command:

 ```bash
 structix ops remove cluster